-Electrochemistry, potentiometry, coulometry, voltammetry, spectrophotometry, atomic spectroscopy, chromatography, capillary electrophoresis, and mass spectrometry.
-Ion-selective electrode, coulometric, spectrophotometric, atomic spectrometric, solvent extraction, chromatographic, and mass spectrometric methods of analysis taught in the lab.
+Electrochemistry, potentiometry, coulometry, voltammetry, spectrophotometry, atomic spectroscopy, chromatography, capillary electrophoresis, and mass spectrometry. lon-selective electrode, coulometric, spectrophotometric, atomic spectrometric, solvent extraction, chromatographic, and mass spectrometric methods of analysis taught in the lab.
 CHEM 255/265 has a heavy emphasis on instrumental methods of chemical analysis.
 Computer-interfaced instrumentation included in the lab.
-Prerequisite: grade of 2.0 or better in CHEM 254/264.
+Prerequisite: Completion of CHEM 254/264 with a 0.7 or higher and concurrent enrollment in CHEM 265.